Responsibilities & Services

 The amount of insurance the vendor must carry is determined by the risk involved in the work being performed.
 To help determine how much insurance a vendor is required to carry, please refer to the matrix which is provided for the most common types of work utilized by the City.
 The matrices reflects what general liability, commercial automobile, umbrella and workers’ compensation coverage is needed.
 Some vendors may need additional classes of coverage such as professional liability, garage keepers or liquor liability.

-The following matrices are intended to assist you in determining how much, what coverage and any special language may be needed on a certificate.
-They may not reflect all types of work.
+Contractors and subcontractors matrices are intended to assist in determining how much, what coverage and any special language may be needed on a certificate.
+They may not reflect all types of work. these matrices can be obtained upon request from the Rick Management Division at 954.921.3519.

 Whether you are accessing our website because you are: considering joining our team, new to the area, gathering information, or just browsing, thank you for your interest in our City and our Office.